selfdual-brain/dexter-manual/source/06-dex-model.rst

 Execution of an order is called **filling**.
 When ``AAA`` is the ask coin and ``BBB`` is the bid coin, we say that the direction of this order is ``BBB -> AAA``, i.e. the trader wants to sell some amount of ``BBB`` coin and buy some amount of ``AAA`` coin.
 This conversion may happen in one or more steps.
-Every such step is a **swap**.
+Every such step is called a **swap**.
 For a position ``P`` with direction ``BBB -> AAA``, the amount of tokens ``BBB`` sold so far is what we call ``amountFilled``.
 In general, an order will become completely filled when ``amountFilled = amount``.
-However, it is the executor who runs the lifecycle of a position.
+It is the executor who runs the lifecycle of a position.
 Lifecycle of a position conforms to the following state machine:

 .. image:: pictures/06/order-state-machine.png
     :width: 70%